typed-xlsx

 await workbook.writeToFile("invoices.xlsx");

 The schema is a separate, stateless object.
-It isn't bound to a workbook, sheet, or any runtime state.
-You can pass it to ten different tables in ten different workbooks without any issue.
+It is not bound to a workbook, sheet, or runtime state.

 Type safety

-The schema is parameterized by your row type T. Every accessor is verified:
+The schema is parameterized by your row type T. Accessors are checked, and formula references are validated at definition time.

 type Order = { orderId: string; amount: number; region: string };